-Whether literary research is easy or hard very often depends on the topic or literary work you choose to analyze.
-The process does not have to be nerve-wracking or take forever.
+Literary analysis does not need to be nerve-wracking or time-consuming.
 Here are some tips regarding topic selection to help make the research process stress-free:

 It is easier to find criticism on works of authors from the past than on works by contemporary authors.
 It takes time for a body of critical writing about an author or literary work to grow.

-It is easier, obviously, to find criticism on works by well-known authors than on works by those not so famous.
+It is easier to find criticism on works by well-known authors than on works by those not so famous.

 Larger works, like novels and plays, seem to attract more critical attention than individual short stories, essays, or poems.